CBS Class of 2029 Essay Analysis

 Essay 2

-As with last year, this essay touches on themes that other schools ask for in their essays (i.e. Stanford impact essays, last year's Kellogg essay 2).
+As with last year, this essay touches on themes that other schools ask for in their essays (i.e. Stanford impact essays).
 While the tone of the question implies heavy emphasis on Diversity Equity and Inclusion, the types of examples that could be compelling in answering this prompt are numerous.
-Think of a time when you engaged an individual or group that was different than you, and drove yourself and others towards a positive result.
-Chances are that example would great to include in this section!
+Think of a time when you engaged an individual or group that was different than you and harnessed their differences towards achieving a positive result.
 Also keep in mind that inclusivity can mean more dimensions than just race/ethnicity, gender, gender orientation/identity, and other dimensions currently hot topics in the news.
 It can also mean being inclusive based on age, socioeconomic, background, disability (visible or hidden), mental health status, faith, technical skills, and many other dimensions.

 Essay 3

 Similar to last year, this essay continues to essentially mimic a more traditional “Why [our school]” that other schools ask as well.
+However the tone reflects the action-oriented culture that CBS has created.
 The admissions committee continues to expect that applicants will use Columbia as a platform to drive their own success, rather than expect the school to "create" success for them.
 As in prior years, it will help to weave in an example drawn from the larger NYC community to differentiate yourself; an example could be discussing organizations in the city that you will reach out to and build relationships with.

 Other application details